Smart Horizons Career Online Education

-Smart Horizons Career Online Education describes itself as a "private, national online school district".
-The school district’s core competency is designing, building, and managing affordable, career-based online high schools for students around the world.
+Smart Horizons Career Online Education is an accredited online school that provides high school diplomas and career certification via online programs.
+The company is a for-profit school owned by Darwin Global.
+It describes itself as a "private, national online school district."
+The company’s core competency is designing, building, and managing affordable, career-based online high schools for students around the world.

 Founded in 2010 and located in Ft.
 Lauderdale, Florida, Smart Horizons Career Online Education develops career-based high school diploma programs.
-Smart Horizons Career Online Education offers career-credentialed certificates programs for several in-demand careers, such as Child Care, Commercial Driving, Criminal Justice, Office Management, and Homeland Security.
+The company offers career-credentialed certificates programs for several in-demand careers, such as Child Care, Commercial Driving, Criminal Justice, Office Management, and Homeland Security.
 All students graduate with both a high school diploma and coursework toward earning a career-credentialed certificate in one of these areas.

 Accreditation

 Smart Horizons Career Online Education is fully accredited as an online school district by Cognia (formerly AdvancED).

 Partnership Programs

 Smart Horizons Career Online Education designs, builds, and manages career online high schools for the following types of organizations: